omeka/omeka-s-enduser/docs/sites/site_settings.md

 ## Browse body property
 Set which property to use as the body text for each resource on a browse page.
 By default, this is Dublin Core: Description.
 The dropdown allows you to select from all available vocabularies, and includes a search bar to quickly find the desired property.

+## Show page pagination
+When checked, "Previous" and "Next" links will display at the bottom of every page in the site, proceeding through your navigation.

+If unchecked, these links will not display.

-## Always show user bar on public views
+## Show user bar on public views
-A checkbox.
-When checked, the public views of the site will have a header bar which either displays navigation options (for logged-in users) or a login option (for logged-out users)
+Set whether there is a bar across the top of public site pages which allow users to access the admin side of the site.

-- When users are logged in, the user bar has the following options:
+When users are logged in, the user bar has the following options:

 - Installation Title: takes you back to the installation admin
 - Site Title: takes you back to the landing page for managing the site (site/show).
 - User's display name: takes you to your user page.
 - Logout: logs out current user.

 ![a blue bar across the top of the image displays the following words in light blue text, indicating a link: RRCHNM Omeka S Dev Site; A Tin Box; signed in as Megan; Logout.
 Below this, the site's title "A Tin Box" is displayed in black text on a white background.](../sites/sitesfiles/sites_userbarin.png)

-- When users are not logged, the user bar only displays a login option.
+When users are not logged, the user bar only displays a login option.

 ![A blue bar across the top of the image only has a small button reading "Log In".
 Below this, the site's title "A Tin Box" is displayed in black text on a white background.](../sites/sitesfiles/sites_userbarout.png)

+The options for this setting are:

+- Never
+- When identified (when logged in)
+- Always

 ## Locale
 A dropdown menu to select the language code for this site.
 By default this will be set to the same as the global locale setting for the entire Omeka S installation.
 To change, select a language from the dropdown menu.